dskretta/dskretta/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on ... infosec related Python projects
+- 🔭 I’m currently working on ... setting up my own personal site
-- 🌱 I’m currently learning ... exploit development
+- 🌱 I’m currently learning ...
+Golang!
 - 👯 I’m looking to collaborate on ...
 Malware Development
 - 💬 Ask me about ...
 Participating in almost 2 dozen CTF competitions! or dinosaurs, they're pretty cool too
 - 📫 How to reach me: ... on linkedin